JsBergbau/MiTemperature2/README.md

-                        Set the device MAC-Address in format AA:BB:CC:DD:EE:FF --battery [], -b []   Get estimated battery level --count N, -c N       Read/Receive N measurements and then exit script
+                        Set the device MAC-Address in format AA:BB:CC:DD:EE:FF --battery [], -b []   Get estimated battery level --count N, -c N       Read/Receive N measurements and then exit script --interface N, -i N   Specifiy the interface number to use, e.g. 1 for hci1

 Rounding and debouncing:
   --round, -r           Round temperature to one decimal place